British Defence Singapore Support Unit: 20102020

 In November 2013, the Royal Navy aircraft carrier HMS Illustrious visited the facility and was equipped with humanitarian aid and supplies destined for the Philippines in the wake of Typhoon Haiyan.
 Over 500 tonnes of equipment and stores were supplied to the ship in what the Royal Navy described as the "most ambitious storing that a Royal Navy ship has attempted to do within 24 hours" since the Falklands War in 1982.

 As a repair and logistics support facility, the BDSSU was underutilized by the Royal Navy until 2018, when the UK began a strategic return East of Suez.
 The consequent re-surge in activity saw the facility supporting HMS Sutherland, HMS Albion, HMS Argyll and HMS Montrose within a 12-month period — the largest deployment of British warships to the region since the Korean War in the 1950s.
 During this period, the facility provided more fuel than all of the naval bases in the United Kingdom.

 As part of an initiative to re-engage with the world after Brexit, the UK began evaluating options for a military base in the Far East in 2019.
 Singapore was among the options under consideration.

 After a period where the unit was led by a civilian from the Defence Infrastructure Organisation, Acting Commander James Bradshaw, formerly Commander of the Royal Navy Gibraltar Squadron, assumed command as Commander BDSSU in March 2017.
 Commander Paul Bastiaens arrived in Singapore in January 2018.
 In November 2020, Tim Hutchins became the unit's commander, succeeding Commander Paul Bastiaens.
 At the time of his appointment, the unit comprised 33 personnel, consisting of UK service personnel and civilian contractors.
 An average of 120 vessels had also visited the unit over the past five years — primarily from the FPDA navies and the United States Navy — making it one of the busiest UK military-operated ports for frigate and destroyer movements.
 His appointment came as the unit prepared to support the 50th anniversary of Exercise Bersama Lima, a military exercise held by the FPDA.

 2020present

 In July 2021, the Royal Navy's UK Carrier Strike Group 21, led by aircraft carrier HMS Queen Elizabeth, visited Singapore on its debut operational deployment.
-At least one ship from the strike group, auxiliary RFA Tidespring, visited the BDSSU to resupply on fuel, food, stores and mail.
+At least one ship from the strike group, the auxiliary RFA Tidespring, visited the BDSSU to resupply on fuel, food, stores and mail.
 Another ship, Type 45 destroyer HMS Diamond, also visited the facility after experiencing technical issues at sea.

 In May 2021, the Royal Navy announced that two River-class offshore patrol vessels, HMS Tamar and HMS Spey, would be permanently based in the Indo-Pacific region with the new Type 31 frigates joining them in future.
-The ships will utilise the BDSSU as their primary logistics hub.
+The ships will use the BDSSU as their primary logistics hub.